 The Louisiana TIG includes five Louisiana state Trustee agencies and four federal Trustee agencies: Coastal Protection and Restoration Authority (CPRA), Louisiana Department of Natural Resources (LDNR), Louisiana Department of Environmental Quality (LDEQ), Louisiana Oil Spill Coordinator's Office (LOSCO), Louisiana Department of Wildlife and Fisheries (LDWF), National Oceanic and Atmospheric Administration (NOAA), U.S. Department of the Interior (DOI), U.S. Department of Agriculture (USDA), and U.S. Environmental Protection Agency (EPA).
 NOAA is the lead federal Trustee for preparing this RP/EA.
-All federal agencies on the Louisiana TIG are acting as cooperating agencies for the purposes of compliance with NEPA and intend to adopt, if appropriate, the NEPA analyses documented in this RP/EA.
-In accordance with 40 CFR §1506.3(a), each of the four federal cooperating agencies (NOAA, DOI, EPA, and USDA) participating on the Louisiana TIG will review the RP/EA for adequacy in meeting the standards set forth in its own NEPA implementing procedures and will choose whether to adopt the analysis via signature on the relevant NEPA decision document.
+All federal agencies on the Louisiana TIG are acting as cooperating agencies for the purposes of compliance with the National Environmental Policy Act of 1969 (NEPA).
+In accordance with 40 CFR §1506.3(a), each of the four federal cooperating agencies (NOAA, DOI, EPA, and USDA) participating on the Louisiana TIG have reviewed this RP/EA for adequacy in meeting the standards set forth in its own NEPA implementing procedures and is adopting the analysis.
+Accordingly, a finding of no significant impact (FONSI) has been prepared (Appendix E).
 The Louisiana TIG developed a reasonable range of restoration alternatives by reviewing more than 200 restoration project ideas submitted to the DWH project portal since 2010.
 Restoration project ideas have been submitted by the public, non-governmental organizations (NGOs), and local, state, and federal agencies.
 Programmatic restoration goals and restoration type-specific goals identified in the Final PDARP/PEIS (DWH Trustees, 2016), evaluation factors in the OPA regulations (15 CFR §990.54), and the availability of funds under the DWH NRDA settlement payment schedule were considered in selecting the reasonable range of alternatives.

 In this RP/EA, the Louisiana TIG evaluates six different project-based alternatives as well as a "no action" alternative.
 The alternatives evaluated in this RP/EA are consistent with the restoration approaches described in the Final PDARP/PEIS for the marine mammal and oyster restoration types (DWH Trustees, 2016).
 After evaluating the reasonable range of alternatives, the Louisiana TIG proposes four alternatives, one for marine mammals and three for oysters, as preferred.
 The total cost of these four alternatives is estimated to be \$28,717,075.
-Appendix D of this RP/EA includes draft Monitoring and Adaptive Management (MAM) plans for each preferred alternative.
+Appendix D of this RP/EA includes Monitoring and Adaptive Management (MAM) plans for each preferred alternative.